needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 # Manage memory

 As a Sentis user, you are responsible for calling [`Dispose`](xref:Unity.Sentis.GenericWorker.Dispose) on any worker, inputs, and sometimes outputs.
-Specifically, you must call `Dispose` on outputs obtained via [`TakeOutputOwnership`](xref:Unity.Sentis.IWorker.TakeOutputOwnership), or if you take ownership by calling [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload).
+Specifically, you must call `Dispose` on outputs obtained via [`TakeOutputOwnership`](xref:Unity.Sentis.IWorker.TakeOutputOwnership) or if you take ownership by calling [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload).

 > [!NOTE]
 > Calling `Dispose` is necessary to properly free up GPU resources.